ickb/proposal/README.md

 This protocol defines a solid way to exchange between CKB and iCKB in fixed blocks.
 The design aim is to make iCKB as simple, robust and neutral as possible.

-This part of the protocol lives completely on Nervos Layer 1.
+This protocol lives completely on Nervos Layer 1.
 Once deployed it is independent and not upgradable.
 It wraps NervosDAO transactions by transforming them into iCKB and it does not require a receipt.
 It tracks all deposits by a fixed amount of iCKB, so CKB capacity for any deposit is determined by the current exchange rate of CKB for iCKB.

 ### CKB / iCKB Exchange Rate